Is there more to Dubrovnik than just Game of Thrones? Of course!

 Location #1: Old Town – the centre of Dubrovnik

-As we mentioned above, the Old Town is where you’ll find all of the action.
+The Old Town is where you’ll find all of the action.
 Made a UNESCO World Heritage Site in 1979, you’ll be surrounded by character, charm and history throughout your stay.

-Here you’ll barely have to stroll a few metres down the cobbled alleys before finding an exciting restaurant or bar.
+Here, you’ll barely have to stroll a few metres down the cobbled alleys before finding an exciting restaurant or bar.
 Most of the city’s best attractions are located within the Old Town too.

 Accommodation in the Old Town

 Being at the centre of it all does come at a higher price.
-In the Old Town you’ll mainly find boutique hotels, characterful guesthouses, apartments and some hostels.
+In the Old Town, you’ll mainly find boutique hotels, characterful guesthouses, apartments and some hostels.